tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * **BUN.** An elevated BUN (BUN ≥19 mg/dL [6.78 mmol/L]) is a sign of uremia.
 * **Electrolytes.** Sodium and chloride levels may be low.
 * **Bilirubin.** May be increased.

+# ~Question 6
+Which of the following is consistent with a pneumonia diagnosis?

+[RIGHT] Infiltrates on chest x-ray
+[WRONG] Decreased platelets
+[WRONG] Elevated red blood cell count
+[WRONG] Hypertension

+# ~Question 7
+Which labs findings would be consistent with a pneumonia diagnosis?
+Select all that apply:

+[RIGHT] Elevated ESR
+[WRONG] PaO2 of 70 mmHg
+[RIGHT] Leukocytosis
+[WRONG] BUN = 2.5 mg/dL

+# ~Question 8
+What diagnostic tests are likely with pneumonia?
+Select all that apply:

+[RIGHT] Blood culture
+[WRONG] D-Dimer
+[WRONG] V/Q scan
+[RIGHT] Sputum stain

 # Nursing Interventions
 **Improve airway patency:**